MadStu/space-trucker-trading-tracker/README.md

 <img src="https://github.com/MadStu/space-trucker/raw/main/static/readme-images/wireframe.jpg" width="250">

+## Design

+The design was for a mobile based app.
+The typical user will be someone who is playing Star Citizen at their PC, most likely in the evening / night time.
+So I chose darker colours to be easier on their eyes.
+The yellow buttons and the red/green trade boxes are a duller, more pastel shade of those colours.
+Again to be easier on the eyes but to also provide good contrast in the user's low light environment.

 ## Features Left to Implement

 - Code API retrieval to get in-game ships and the cargo bay size info.